lyokha/g3kb-switch/README.md

 Shell extension*, because method *org.gnome.Shell.Eval* which was used in the original implementation of the switcher is now disabled for security reasons.

-After installing the extension, Restart Gnome Shell for changes to take effect.
+After installing the extension, restart Gnome Shell for changes to take effect.

 It is wise to make sure that the extension is enabled and works correctly.
 To enable the extension, use program *gnome-extensions-app* or command-line program